 1. Regarding the transient and ethereal nature of the projection.

 Obviously the computer, projector, and monitor can be switched on and switched off.
 During the progression of a service various lyrics, pictures, and information can be flashed onto the screen for varying lengths of time.
 This means that reading ahead in the service is not a possibility for the worshiper and neither for the liturgist, without a hand-held version of the service.
 This also means that for the parishioner who is concerned to be a Berean Christian (Acts 17:11) about the content of the service, they have no means to evaluate such prior-to or during the service until it comes into being on the screen(s).
 A thing that can lose power cannot be accounted for and is easily forgotten.
 Yet the effect of these things upon the heart and mind, and the soul can be lasting, even negatively with harm.
 There is no test of time, no evaluation of the church catholic, no ecclesial awareness at all in what is produced from an individual or committee in one locale.
-It then becomes liturgical Russian-roulette.
+It then becomes liturgical Russian-roulette and more vulnerable to issues.
 Furthermore, even when said content is good, meditation on the text or other item projected is also a fleeting moment.
 (And what trouble there is in a power outage!)
 What is given in this context is a brief appearance, reflecting what someone thought at a moment.
 It is to engender an experiential response to know the spiritual realm and in that has some affinity with Gnosticizing tendencies of centuries past.

 2. Regarding the dangerous potential of weekly chosen content.

 Anytime one changes format or mode of presentation, the casting aside of standardized content becomes a real possibility and even likely.
 For Lutherans who subscribe to Augsburg Confession and Apology XXIV, this is not something that should be ignored or taken for granted.
 Even before the advent of projection screens in Lutheran sanctuaries, we have seen wholesale rejection of the liturgical heritage of our Confessions.
 The liturgy du jour produced by pastor, worship committee, praise team, or what have you becomes the standard content of the screen.
 And the liturgy du jour is hardly built around a format that is Divine Service (Acts 1:1-2; Luke 22:27; Revelation 3:20; Romans 10:17), or leitourgia in the sense of Apology of the Augsburg Confession XXIV.78-83.
 This article of the Confessions still stands even when Formula X is invoked by the practitioners of liturgy du jour.
 While, in the LCMS, we do have resources like Lutheran Service Builder, this still does not preclude liturgical tinkering, or worse, liturgical borrowing from the Arminians, Wesleyans, and charismatics.
 Formula X, on adiaphora, never condones importing heterodoxy-laden songs and practices and rites from the schwärmer.
 On the contrary it assumes that adiaphora are used to avoid confessional ambiguity in a liturgical context.
-In this area, novel use of said technology in the worship context may lend itself well to promoting an Arminian to charismatic understanding.
+In this area, novel use of said technology in the worship context may lend itself well to promoting an Arminian to charismatic understanding (the error of spiritual free-will, and separating the Spirit from the external Word).
 Certainly we have a history among us of importing practices that originated among non-Lutheran protestants without much prior theological reflection out of undisciplined zeal, curiosity, items being offered in a supply catalog, or even coveting.
 This is worse than crossing the street without looking both ways.
 The purpose of the liturgical assembly and service is to deliver the saving gifts of our crucified and risen Lord.
 However, so much of what happens when the liturgy du jour occurs is an engineered experience to produce a certain mood or sensation.
 The projection screen helps enable this to higher degree in many cases.
 Psychological and social sciences along with propaganda devices enable not catechesis but manipulation of image and emotion.

 3. Regarding the displacement of books and printed material.